Brand development that increases sales velocity, guaranteed.

 For example, a company traditionally concentrating on an older demographic may seek to revamp its brand identity to resonate with a younger consumer set.
 This strategic shift not only aids in attracting new clientele but also upholds the company’s pre-existing brand image and reputation.

 Chobani yogurt can be considered one of the best examples of partial rebranding.
 The company was struggling due to immense competition in the yogurt market.
-The company noticed that almost everyone was using the same packaging, and instead of going with the flow, it changed its typography, colors, and imagery.
-This strategy helped the company to stand out entirely from the crowd.
+It noticed that almost everyone was using the same packaging, and instead of going with the flow, it changed its typography, colors, and imagery.
+This strategy helped the company stand out entirely from the crowd.

 A brand refresh helps companies to update only certain parts of their brand identity and make it relevant to the market needs.
 It is helpful for businesses that want to update their brand image while maintaining brand recognition and equity.

-A brand refresh is more fitting for companies in certain instances than a complete overhaul.
+In certain instances, a brand refresh is more appropriate for companies than a complete overhaul.
 As consumer preferences and trends evolve, it becomes imperative for companies to embrace these shifts and modify their identity accordingly.
 In such scenarios, a brand refresh is the solution.

 Companies often refresh their brands to evolve without drastically changing.
 For example, a company may update its logo or brand messaging to reflect its current values and mission while maintaining its core brand strategy.
-It allows them to maintain brand equity while resonating with changing consumer needs and preferences.
+This allows the company to maintain brand equity while resonating with changing consumer needs and preferences.

 When considering a brand refresh, it’s important to make subtle changes that keep your brand recognizable to existing customers while maintaining brand recognition and equity.
-Being diligent about retaining memorability preserves your company’s existing reputation and positioning.
+Retaining memorability diligently preserves your company’s existing reputation and positioning.

 Conwed, a leading industrial netting manufacturer, unveiled a successful brand refresh in October 2023, coinciding with its integration into the Mativ brand family.
 This revitalization pays homage to Conwed’s legacy while presenting a modern and innovative identity.